 The Leadership Studies track provides a multidisciplinary honors experience for students interested an academic program that integrates the theory and practice of leadership throughout the curriculum.

-Regular communication with their UHL, school/college, and major advisors help to ensure that UHL Students are on track for graduation and maximize the educational opportunities available at UC Denver.
+Regular communication with their UHL, school/college, and major advisors help to ensure that UHL Students are on track for graduation and maximize the educational opportunities available at CU Denver.